atomicobject/space-battle-2/README.md

    * objects has resources and base starting locations _(copying existing resources/bases will maintain needed type properties)_
    * environment has decorative tiles
 * export the map as JSON with Map -> Properties -> Tile Layer Format set to CSV

+## Preparing for the tournament

+1. Test your AI against every map in `./server/maps`.
+Each round will take place one of those maps.
+You won’t know ahead of time which one it will be.
+Remember that your base will be positioned randomly each time.
+2. Commit early, commit often.
+Save your progress frequently.
+Don’t worry about a tidy commit history.
+3. Save interesting commits (e.g. “This one works!”, “This one is faster”) using [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) or [named branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) so you can quickly find them later.
+4. Test your AI using a server that is not on your laptop at least a couple of times (your coach can help with this).
+5. Test your AI using a server running in fast mode.
+6. Test your AI as player 1 and as player 2.